vedanthv/MusicHealsTheSoul/README.md

 - Spotify API to fetch songs and playlists base d on emotions
 - App deployed using Streamlit Python Library

+### How to Run the application:
+Make sure you have all the dependencies mentioned in requirements.txt
+- Go to the terminal and run the command `streamlit run app.py`

 ### ScreenShots of the Application

 ### Video Demo